bisegni/AIDemo/README.md

 curl "http://localhost:8080/api/docs/load"
 ```
 (You can add more data from `src/main/resources/all_data/days`.)
+This command takes several minutes unless you have a GPU.
+You should see activity in the logs of the `ollama` container.

 2. Suggest a title and tags for an ELOG post:
 ```